 Made with the same fit and skin soft merino wool as our bestseller Christiania, this jacket has a two-way zipper, flattering side panels and decorative and adjustable roll up cuffs.
 White color is stain-resistant.

-Sigrid is a lightweight jacket made with skin soft Merion wool in a flattering feminine fit.
-Inspired by the Lillehammer pattern, our most popular design, the design tells the story of Frøya, the old Nordic goddess of love and fertility.
+Sigrid is a lightweight jacket made with skin soft merino wool in a flattering feminine fit.
+Inspired by the Lillehammer pattern, our most popular design, which tells the story of Frøya, the old Nordic goddess of love and fertility.
 Named after Sigrid Undset, the female Norwegian novelist who was awarded the Nobel Prize for Literature in 1928.